dhouha-hmem/Dropzone_Data_Engineering_project/README.md

 <p align="left">
 <b>Dear Candidate</b>,<br/><br/>
 Thank you for taking the time to demonstrate your technical skills solving our Dropzone challenge.
-It is inspired by a former customer project and should simulate the expectations on n **Cloud- and Data Engineer** at Eraneos Analytics.
+It is inspired by a former customer project and should simulate the expectations towards <b>Cloud- and Data Engineers</b> at Eraneos Analytics.
 We kindly as you to implement certain functionalities on either AWS or GCP.
   </p>
 </div>